-KAILUA-KONA — Kahaluu Beach Park will be closed on May 20-21 due to anticipated coral spawning events, the Hawaii County Department of Parks and Recreation announced in a release Friday.
+KAILUA-KONA — Kahaluu Beach Park will be closed today and Tuesday due to anticipated coral spawning events, the Hawaii County Department of Parks and Recreation announced in April.

 According to the Division of Aquatic Resources and Eyes of the Reef Network, cauliflower coral was once abundant on shallow coral reefs along West Hawaii, including Kahaluu Bay.
 However, catastrophic conditions in recent years tied to environment stressors and high ocean temperatures resulted in the bleaching and mortality of more than 90 percent of the regional population of cauliflower coral.